nicholaschaung/markdown-cv/index.md

 __Senior Data Engineering Consultant, LMI Inc.__, Arlington, VA

 - Migrated critical security and data movement applications to the enterprise's Kubernetes cluster which supported the enterprise's transition to a containerized, CI/CD environment
-- Contributed to the rapid development of a cross-domain data pipeline (built in four days) which enabled emergency mission essential operations
+- Contributed to the rapid development of a cross-domain data pipeline (built in 72 hours) which enabled emergency mission essential operations
 - Built and maintained NiFi data flows that processed real-time, streaming, imagery and sensor data for Joint Special Operations Command's Global Analytics Platform
-- Tools/skills used: NiFi, Docker, Kubernetes, Gitlab CI/CD, AWS services (S3, EC2, Lambda), git, Python, Bash scripting
+- Tools/skills used: NiFi, Docker, Kubernetes, Gitlab CI/CD, AWS services (S3, EC2, Lambda), Python, git, Bash

 `Jan 2019 - Dec 2020`
 __Data Scientist, Quadrint Inc.__, Springfield, VA

 - Developed and deployed a new unclassified data science environment (Jupyter Notebooks backed by PostgreSQL), during the COVID-19 remote work period, which sustained mission continuity
 - Built data pipelines (Python and PostgreSQL) which provided key business metrics for the Executive Director of the National Geospatial-Intelligence Agency (NGA)
-- Scaled and maintained the organization’s cloud assets (AWS EC2 and RDS) and workflows (bash scripts and AWS Lambda functions) as necessary
+- Scaled the organization’s cloud assets (AWS EC2 and RDS) and workflows (bash scripts and AWS Lambda functions) as necessary
-- Tools/skills used: Tableau, AWS services (EC2, RDS, Lambda, Diode), git, SQL (PostgreSQL), Python (Pandas, numpy), Bash scripting
+- Tools/skills used: Tableau, AWS services (EC2, RDS, Lambda, Diode), SQL (PostgreSQL), Python (Pandas, numpy), git, Bash

 <!---
 - As a database administrator, facilitated performant analytics by ensuring organization’s data assets were properly indexed and integrated into automated processing workflows